LieberInstitute/SPEAQeasy/README.md

 ## Summary ##

-SPEAQeasy is a **S**calable RNA-seq **P**ipeline for **E**xpression **A**nd **Q**uantification based on the [RNAseq-pipeline](https://github.com/LieberInstitute/RNAseq-pipeline).
+SPEAQeasy is a **S**calable RNA-seq **P**ipeline for **E**xpression **Analysis** and **Q**uantification based on the [RNAseq-pipeline](https://github.com/LieberInstitute/RNAseq-pipeline).
 Built on [nextflow](https://www.nextflow.io/), and capable of using Docker containers and utilizing common resource managers (e.g. SLURM), this port of the RNAseq-pipeline can be used in different computer environments.
 It is described in the following bioRxiv pre-print: https://www.biorxiv.org/content/10.1101/2020.12.11.386789v1.

 The main function of this pipeline is to produce comparable files to those used in [recount2](https://jhubiostatistics.shinyapps.io/recount/), a tool that provides gene, exon, exon-exon junction and base-pair level data.